Gloria Estefan singles discography

 The discography of singles, promo singles, remixes and Latin tracks for Cuban-American singer Gloria Estefan and Miami Sound Machine consists of 51 singles and 24 promotional singles.
 Miami Sound Machine began releasing singles in 1977 and continued until 1989, when Estefan began being credited solely as a solo artist.
 Miami Sound Machine released a number of commercially successful singles through the late 1980s, including "Conga", "Dr. Beat", "Anything for You", and "Bad Boy".
 Although Miami Sound Machine was no longer featured in the credits of releases from 1989 onwards, they remain Estefan's backing group until this day, though none of the original members remain.

 As a solo artist, Estefan has released a number of commercially successful singles.
-Among her most successful English solo singles are "Don't Wanna Lose You", "Get on Your Feet", "Here We Are", "Coming Out of the Dark", and "Turn the Beat Around".
+Among her most successful solo singles in English are "Don't Wanna Lose You", "Get on Your Feet", "Here We Are", "Coming Out of the Dark", and "Turn the Beat Around".

 Estefan is the female artist with most number-one hits on the Billboard Hot Latin Songs chart, having a total of fifteen hits spending a combined forty weeks at number 1.
 Among her most successful Latin singles are "Mi Tierra", "Con Los Años Que Me Quedan", "Abriendo Puertas", "Tres Deseos", "No Me Dejes de Querer" and "Tradición", the latter of which became Gloria's first number-one hit on the Hot Dance Club Songs chart.